 As detailed in the above-referenced Practice Notes, the Treaty of the Functioning of the European Union (Treaty) provides the general framework for the rights of freedom of establishment and the free movement of services in the European Union (EU) and within the context of the financial services sector, such rights are further defined by the Single Market Directives.

 In the UK, the Mortgage Credit Directive Order 2015 (SI 2015/910) (the Order) was published on 26 March 2015 and transposes the MCD into the UK regulatory framework.
 The Order expands the definition of 'single market directives' in the Financial Services and Markets Act 2000 (FSMA 2000) to include the MCD, bringing the MCD within the scope of the EEA passporting rights under FSMA 2000, Sch 3.
 The relevant notification provisions came into force on 21 December 2015.

-The MCD applies, subject to certain exceptions,
+The MCD applies, subject to certain exceptions, to credit agreements:

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.